Banff’s Best-Kept Secrets

 Founded by artists Peter and Catherine Whyte, the Whyte Museum of the Canadian Rockies is located on Bear Street, one block from Banff Avenue.
 The quaint, quiet gallery is perfect for rainy-day loitering, as you take in the rotating collection that reflects the art, culture, and legends of the Rockies.

 Banff’s Upper Hot Springs, located just a few kilometres south of town, are made for relaxation.
-Bring your swimsuit (there are change rooms with lockers on site) and climb into the hot, mineral-enriched waters that can reach temperatures exceeding 40 degrees Celsius.
+Bring your swimsuit (there are change rooms with lockers on site) and climb into the hot, mineral-enriched waters that can reach temperatures exceeding 40°C.

 Head to the All in the Wild gallery to admire the striking photography of Jason Leo Bantle, a former Rocky Mountain wildlife guide, researcher, and educator.
 With subjects ranging from elks in battle to the icy glare of wolves, his images highlight the untamed beauty of the region.

 Want the thrill of a mountain hike, without the need for a helmet and crampons?
-Although the summit of Tunnel Mountain is easily scalable, it delivers a huge payoff in providing one of the best views of Banff.
-Active folks who love a challenge should be able to tackle the 4.3-kilometre switchback trail to the mountaintop (shown centre, above) in a half-day or less.
+Although the summit of Tunnel Mountain is easily scalable, it delivers a huge payoff in providing some of the best views of Banff.
+Active folks who love a challenge should be able to tackle the 4.3-kilometre switchback trail to the mountaintop in a half-day or less.

 Discover the fascinating reason Banff’s Tunnel Mountain doesn’t actually have a tunnel.